 The ToP Facilitator Portfolio is a tool to demonstrate your understanding and use of ToP methods through written records of your facilitation experience demonstrating excellence in the seven ToP Facilitator Competencies.
 Think of the material in your portfolio as providing solid, objective evidence of your competence, both to colleague facilitators and assessors, and more importantly to present and future clients.

 Specifically, the assessors will look through the eleven categories of ToP facilitated events (listed on pages 7-8) in their assessment process.
-They will expect to see each of these categories demonstrated towards excellence for the certification.
+They expect you to demonstrate excellence in each of these 11 categories.

 Your portfolio may be organized by ‘competency’, or by category of facilitated events (focused conversations, consensus workshops, etc).
 It may be a notebook (binder), an accordion file, or an efolio.
 Make this work for you!
 Whichever organizing approach you use, introduce your portfolio with the competency checklists provided.